EVerest/everest-demo/README.md

 ### One EV ↔ EVSE (ISO 15118 AC) Demo

-- When running the Basic and ISO 15118-2 AC Charging with OCPP 1.6J CSMS demo, you can open the SteVe wep portal at http://localhost:8180/steve/manager/home.
-Login with username: admin, password: 1234
+- You can open the SteVe wep portal at http://localhost:8180/steve/manager/home.
+Login with username: admin, password: 1234 when running the OCPP Demos
 - When running the Basic and ISO 15118-2 AC Charging with OCPP 201 CSMS demo, the script currently checks out the maeve repository and builds it, so it is fairly slow.
   - It starts the Maeve containers in detached mode, so you would need to use docker desktop or `docker logs` to see the logs
   - Note that the OCPP logs are available at `/tmp/everest_ocpp_logs/` on the EVerest manager and can be downloaded using the docker desktop or `docker cp`